vvvm23/vvvm23.github.io/content/posts/flax-post/index.md

     },
 })
 ```

 In the above cell, we first initialised our model class, which returns an
 instance of `Model` which we assign to the variable `model`.
-Like we said, this
+Like I said, it
-does not actually contain any parameters, it is just a hollow shell that we can
+does not contain any parameters, it is just a hollow shell that we pass
-pass parameters and inputs to, in order to execute our model.
-We can see this by
+parameters and inputs to.
+We can see this by printing the `model` variable
-printing the `model` variable itself:
+itself:

 ```python
 model